Canon de 90 mm Modèle 1926

 The Canon de 90 mm Modèle 1926 was a light-caliber dual-purpose gun used as primary armament on minesweeping sloops and anti-aircraft armament on a number of French Navy cruisers and battleships during World War II.

 Description

-The Canon de 90 mm Modèle 1926 had an autofretted barrel and a Schneider semi-automatic breech mechanism.
+The Canon de Modèle 1926 had an autofretted barrel and a Schneider semi-automatic breech mechanism.
 These guns were carried in single and double, dual-purpose turrets.

 Naval Use

 Ships that carried the Canon de 90 mm Modèle 1926 include: